What are the applicant's expenses?

 What are the procedures for an exchange involving land administered by the DNR?

-- A land exchange proposal form is obtained from staff with the Division of Lands and Minerals at the St. Paul, Bemidji, Grand Rapids, or New Ulm offices.
+- A land exchange proposal form is obtained from staff with the Lands and Minerals Division at the St. Paul, Bemidji, Grand Rapids, or New Ulm offices.

 - The application is sent out for review with each division of the department for comments and interest in the proposal.

 - If the department approves proceeding with the exchange, the applicant is billed for their portion of the appraisal and survey fee.
 The applicant is also required to submit an updated abstract of title.

 - The abstract of title is submitted for review and determination of whether the title is marketable or the steps that must be taken by the applicant to make the title marketable.

 - The lands are examined and appraised by a licensed appraiser, usually a private party under contract with the DNR for performing appraisal work.
 All appraisals are based on the fair market value of comparable lands which have been conveyed in recent transactions in the local area of the properties to be exchanged.
 For minimal value parcels (less than $100,000) an abbreviated determination of value process is available.